evilusean/Khan/Review/TOCT/2026-TOCT-Review-Precalc-Trig.md

 **Descartes' Rule of Signs** is a technique for determining the maximum possible number of positive and negative real zeros a polynomial has by counting the number of sign changes between its consecutive coefficients.

+### Rational Zeros Theorem

+The **Rational Zeros Theorem** provides a complete list of all possible rational x-intercepts for a polynomial by taking every factor of the constant term ($p$) and dividing them by every factor of the leading coefficient ($q$).